-Information appearing under the caption "Security Ownership of Certain Beneficial Owners and Management" in our Proxy Statement for the 2018 Annual Meeting of Stockholders to be filed with the SEC within 120 days of the fiscal year ended December 31, 2017 is incorporated herein by reference.
+Information appearing under the caption "Security Ownership of Certain Beneficial Owners and Management" in our Proxy Statement for the 2019 Annual Meeting of Stockholders to be filed with the SEC within 120 days of the fiscal year ended December 31, 2018 is incorporated herein by reference.

-The following table sets forth the number of shares of our common stock reserved for issuance under our equity compensation plans as of the end of 2017:
+The following table sets forth the number of shares of our common stock reserved for issuance under our equity compensation plans as of the end of 2018:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) (a) Weighted average exercise price of outstanding options, warrants and rights (\$) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (#) (c) Equity compensation plans approved by security holders 12,338,834(1) 13.96(2) 4,191,287 (3) Equity compensation plans not approved by security holders N/A N/A N/A Total 12,338,834 13.96 4,191,287
+Number of securities Weight to be issued average upon exerci exercise of price outstanding outstanding options, option warrants warrants Plan Category (#) (\$) (a) (b) ge issuance se under equity of compensation ling plans ls, (excluding nts securities 81 (2) 8,324,436 (3) Equity compensation plans not approved by security holders N/A N J/A N/A Total 14,342,717 12 .81 8,324,436

-(1) Represents the number of shares associated with options, Restricted Stock Units and Deferred Share Units outstanding as of December 31, 2017.
+(1) Represents the number of shares associated with options, Restricted Stock Units and Deferred Share Units outstanding as of December 31, 2018.

-Represents the weighted average exercise price of the 10,387,376 options disclosed in column (a).
-Represents the number of shares remaining available for future issuance under our Stock Option Plan, 2016 Omnibus Incentive Plan, 2013 Omnibus Incentive Plan and Employee Stock Purchase Plan.
-Of this number, only 2,317,798 shares are available for issuance with respect to 2014
+(2) Represents the weighted average exercise price of the 10,714,158 options disclosed in column (a).

-Restricted Stock Units, Deferred Share Units and other awards based on the full value of stock (rather than an increase in value) under our 2016 Omnibus Incentive Plan and 2013 Omnibus Incentive Plan.
+(3) Represents the number of shares remaining available for future issuance under our Stock Option Plan, 2016 Omnibus Incentive Plan, 2013 Omnibus Incentive Plan and Employee Stock Purchase Plan.
+Of this number, only 5,402,448 shares are available for issuance with respect to Restricted Stock Units, Deferred Share Units and other awards based on the full value of stock (rather than an increase in value) under our 2016 Omnibus Incentive Plan and 2013 Omnibus Incentive Plan.